pauline-rugwevera/sustainability_quiz/README.md

 ## Code
 The time this python module came by, I was still wrapping around my mind with Javascript and jumping from it to python gave me some hard time.
 I went through various blogs and tutorials just to understand a few concepts before embarking on this project.
-Most stuff was too complicated for a python newbie however there is my favourite web development and python youtuber who made me understand what I wanted to do in a matter of a few minutes, thanks to[Giraffe Academy](https://www.youtube.com/watch?v=SgQhwtIoQ7o&list=LL&index=6&t=160s) with Mike Dane.
+Most stuff was too complicated for a python newbie however there is my favourite web development and python youtuber who made me understand what I wanted to do in a matter of a few minutes, thanks to [Giraffe Academy](https://www.youtube.com/watch?v=SgQhwtIoQ7o&list=LL&index=6&t=160s) with Mike Dane.

 The code to validate the user input name is from [Stackoverflow](https://stackoverflow.com/questions/36432954/python-validation-to-ensure-input-only-contains-characters-a-z).
 At first I used the if else statements however the second time a user entered an invalid input it would pass through which was not ideal.